Episode Transcript

 Speaker 2 (06:15):

 I mean, is it a gender issue?
-I think we've

-We will need to have.
+see people working for longer.
+We will need to have

-People working for longer because we have, you know, productivity
+people working for longer because we have, you know, productivity

 demands in this country.
 So workplaces are starting to address it,